How and where you can pay your rent

 You can send a cheque or postal order to any council office.
 You don’t automatically get a receipt unless you ask for one.
 Remember to write your address and rent account number on the back so we know where to credit it and make it payable to Aberdeenshire Council.

 You can pay by credit or debit card.
-There is a surcharge of 1.5% for paying by credit card.

 At a payment office